algosup/2022-2023-project-5-algorithmics-Team-6/Functional_Specifications.md

     Data Input and Storage

-Import the list of 250 wines of the year and 150 reserve wines into the software.
+Import the list of 250 wines of the year,the 150 reserve wines into the software .
 Store the wines in a database or data structure that can be easily manipulated.

 Formula Calculation

-1.2%wine1+2.7%wine2+etc is what we have for now.
+1.2% of wine 1 +2.7% of wine 2 + etc is what we have for now.
-Convert the percentages of the input formula into decimal to determine proportions; then use the proportions to create a vector of wine blend in a K dimensional space.
+Convert the percentages of the input formula into decimal to determine proportions; then use the proportions to create a vector of wine blend.

 Tank Allocation